Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be moved over the external memory interface within a second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If it uses DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of MB per second) that can be moved over the external memory interface within a second.
+It's calculated by multiplying the card's bus width by the speed of its memory.
+If it uses DDR RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly write to its local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices